-The Funeral Support Payment can help with transport costs if the deceased person needs to be moved more than 50 miles within the United Kingdom.
-Social Security Scotland can only help pay for the travel over 50 miles, including return travel.
+The Funeral Support Payment can help with transport costs if the deceased person needs to be moved more than 49.7 miles within the United Kingdom.
+Social Security Scotland can only help pay for the transport over 49.7 miles, including return transport.
 This amount is calculated based on information provided by the funeral director or taken from the funeral bill.

-11 Under the Social Security (Up-rating) (Miscellaneous Amendment) (Scotland) Regulations 2021, we have uprated the "relevant figures" for Funeral Support Payment in line with inflation for applications made on or after 1 April 2021.
+&lt;sup>10 Under the Social Security (Up-rating) (Miscellaneous Amendment) (Scotland) Regulations 2022, we have uprated the "relevant figures" for Funeral Support Payment in line with inflation for applications made on or after 1 April 2022.